vespa-engine/vespa-3rdparty-deps/updating-dependencies-notes.md

 ## Changing references to vespa rpm spec in <code>docker-image-dev</code> repo

-Various files in the <code>[docker-image-dev](https://github.com/vespa-engine/docker-image-dev)</code> repo contains VESPA_SRC_REF with a checksum for a specific git commit in the <code>[vespa](https://github.com/vespa-engine/vespa)</code> repo.
+Various files in the <code>[docker-image-dev](https://github.com/vespa-engine/docker-image-dev)</code> repo contain `VESPA_SRC_REF` with a checksum for a specific git commit in the <code>[vespa](https://github.com/vespa-engine/vespa)</code> repo.
 The value is used when building vespa build images to download a specific version of <code>vespa.spec</code> and use it to get the proper dependencies pre-installed.